Bowden remembered as coaching legend on and off the field

 Bowden, who won 377 games over four decades leading programs and built Florida State into one of college football’s great dynasties with two national championships, died at 91.

+”He was so normal,” Fisher said about his former boss. ”He could make you feel like you knew him for 20 years in the first two minutes you ever talked to him.
+He was so genuine and honest just sitting there telling stories about ball and coaching.”

+Jacksonville Jaguars coach Urban Meyer coached against Bowden five times during his tenure as Florida coach from 2005-10.

-“Today, we lost a legend,” tweeted former Ohio State and Florida coach Urban Meyer, now the head coach of the NFL’s Jacksonville Jaguars.
-“Bobby was a great friend and mentor to me, and his impact transcended the coaching profession in so many ways.”
+”Today, we lost a legend,” tweeted Meyer, now the head coach of the NFL’s Jacksonville Jaguars. ”Bobby was a great friend and mentor to me, and his impact transcended the coaching profession in so many ways.”

-Family, friends and fans had been bracing for Bowden’s passing for several weeks.
+Family, friends and fans had known for weeks that Bowden had little time left.

 He announced on July 21 he had a terminal illness and his son Terry Bowden later said it was pancreatic cancer.
 In recent days, family had gathered in Tallahassee, Florida, to be around him.

-Terry Bowden said in a statement Sunday that his father passed away with all six children by his side.
+Terry said in a statement his father died with all six children by his side.

 ”While he leaves an incredible legacy as one of the best football coaches in collegiate history, he also will be remembered for his great faith, his love of family and his mentorship of countless young people,” Thrasher said.